 Note that like many other places in San Diego, Mission Beach can get crowded.
-To ensure you still rack-up a solid wave tally though, consider booking a surf lesson with the team at Pacific Surf.
+To ensure you still rack-up a solid wave tally though, consider booking a surf lesson with the team at San Diego Surf Lessons.
 Something that’s easy to do given that our surf school is situated directly in front of The Best Western Blue Sea Lodge Hotel on Mission Beach.

-Choose the best learn to surf beach in San Diego to improve your skills at, and kickstart your surfing adventure with Pacific Surf today.
+Choose the best learn to surf beach in San Diego to improve your skills at, and kickstart your surfing adventure with San Diego Surf Lessons today.